SpiNNakerManchester/SpiNNaker_PDP2/README.md

 This code has been ported to work based on the SpiNNaker Graph Front End platform.
-Any further development will be on this platform.
+Any further development will be on that platform.

-Most of the issues reported in this file have now been added as issues in the GIT repository and will, therefore, de removed from this file.
+Most of the issues reported in this file have now been added as issues in the GIT repository and will, therefore, be removed from this file.
 -----------------------------------------------
 ***********************************************
 -----------------------------------------------